Eight Immediate Needs of the Bereaved

-The immediate reaction of people who lose loved ones may be temporary stupor, especially if the death occurred without warning.
+The immediate reaction of people who lose loved ones may be temporary stupor, especially if the death occurred suddenly.
 They feel helpless, frightened, confused and hurt.
 At such times, they rely on friends to help them in their grief.

 Especially after the funeral, the sense of loss is intensified, and even well-meaning friends are unsure of what the bereaved needs most.

-These following suggestions highlight areas in which they need practical help.
+The following suggestions highlight areas in which they need practical help, as soon as possible.

 (1) Eating and Sleeping

 It is not unusual for people in grief to neglect their health, which could cause their immune system to weaken.
 Here are ways to help:

 - Inquire about their appetite and hours of sleep.

 - Offer to prepare meals and make healthy drinks when they do not feel like eating.

 - Encourage them to take their vitamins and food supplements.